-There are various things to see in Kochi.
+There are various places to visit in Kochi city of Kerala.
 This city is dotted with the ancient churches to enchanting beaches, glistening lakes, exquisite palaces, and historical museums.
-Check out some of the tourist attractions in Kochi below-
+Check out some of the best tourist places of Kochi city below-

 This palace is among the famous Kochi tourist places.
 Built by the Portuguese, this palace was a gift to the king of Kochi, Verra Kerala Varma, in 1555.
 It was later renovated by the Dutch and hence is also known as the Dutch Palace.
 The building was designed wonderfully and it a perfect amalgamation of European and Keralite architectural style.
 There are beautiful artifacts depicting Hindu art and paintings.
 The palace houses the murals depicting the scenes from Hindu epic Ramayana and other legendary tales.